 What is breastfeeding engorgement?
 What causes engorged breasts?

 place, because of the pressure of expanding cells, due to the new breast

 Engorgement happens when the milk producing cells, are uncomfortably full.
 Engorgement is sometimes apparent in the areola and/or the breast; in one breast or in both breasts. (you may have just one engorged, sore swollen breast)

-and night, may be discouraging to Mom.
-The good news is, there are ways to treat breast engorgement.
+and night, may be discouraging to a mother.
+The good news is, there are ways to treat

 Breastfeeding and engorgement can also happen as a result of missed feeds or

-It has been found, that incidences of engorged breasts also lessen with each child, since mature milk comes in
+breasts also less with each child, since mature milk comes in

 but this will just increase the pain and discomfort!

 A swollen breast.

 Tender breast, with some throbbing.

-* Breasts feel hard.
+Breasts feel hard.

-* Slightly lumpy when touched.
+Slightly lumpy when touched.

-* Your nipples might be temporarily flattened.
+Your nipples might be temporarily flattened.

-* The areola is sometimes very hard.
+The areola is sometimes very hard.

 Swollen lymph nodes under the arm pits.

-Slight increase in body temperature (fever).
+Slight increase in body temperature.